ronkow/python-for-data-practitioners/README.md

 <br><br>

 To install [JupyterLab](https://pypi.org/project/jupyterlab/), enter `pip install JupyterLab`.
 This command downloads and installs JupyterLab and other packages it depends on from the Python Package Index (PyPI) at [https://pypi.org](https://pypi.org/), the official software repository for publicly available Python packages.
-When installation is complete, you will see the names of all the packages installed.
-You can also see the list of installed packages by entering `pip list`.
-The packages that JupyterLab depends on are known as JupyterLab's dependencies.
+When installation is complete, you will see the names of all the packages installed:

 <kbd>
 <img src="./images/command_prompt_jupyterlab.png" width="700" alt="JupyterLab dependent packages">
 </kbd>
 <br><br>

+You can also see the list of installed packages by entering `pip list`.
+The packages that JupyterLab depends on are known as JupyterLab's dependencies.

 At this point, you may be wondering: What is a [Python package](https://docs.python.org/3/tutorial/modules.html#packages)?
 Why are there so many packages installed?
 What does pip actually do?